 Marie-Elsa Roche Bragg

 Marie-Elsa Roche Bragg is half French, half Cumbrian and was brought up in London.
-Her first novel ‘Towards Mellbreak’ was published by Chatto & Windus in April 2017 and her second, ‘Sleeping Letters’ is due November 2018.
-She writes for Radio 4, Church Times, Tablet and other papers.
-She is a Priest in the diocese of London and a Duty Chaplain of Westminster Abbey.
+Her first novel ‘Towards Mellbreak’ was published by Chatto & Windus in April 2017 and her second, ‘Sleeping Letters’ in November 2019.
+Her chapters in compilations on feminist Theology will be published 2022 and 2023.
+She writes for Radio 4, Church Times, Tablet and other papers, journals and magazines.
+She is a Priest in the diocese of London and gives courses and lectures on mysticism.

 College & University

-Marie-Elsa studied Jewish Mysticism, Midrash and Jewish festivals at Leo Baeck Rabbinical College, Karl Barth and systematic doctrine at Kings college, London University, Philosophy and Theology at Oxford University, and trained for the Priesthood at Ripon College Cuddesdon, Oxford University.
+Marie-Elsa trained to be an Ignatian (Jesuit) Spiritual Director and retreat leader in London and Loyola Hall, Liverpool.
+She studied Jewish Mysticism, Midrash and Jewish festivals at Leo Baeck Rabbinical College, Karl Barth and systematic doctrine at Kings College, University of London, Philosophy and Theology at Oxford University, and trained for the Priesthood at Ripon College Cuddesdon, Oxford University.
 Later, she did an MA in Prose Fiction at the University of East Anglia.

 Workshops & Retreats